IRA Charitable Rollover & Stock Gifts

 How an IRA Charitable Rollover Gift Works

-- Contact your IRA plan administrator to make an IRA Charitable Rollover gift to KMUW.
+- Contact your IRA plan administrator to make a gift from your IRA to KMUW

-- Call Jessica Treadwell, Director of Development Donor Relations, at (316) 978-7572 to let her know your gift is coming.

-- Your IRA funds will be directly transferred to KMUW to help continue our important work.
+- Your IRA funds will be directly transferred to our organization to help continue our important work

 Here's a sample letter to your IRA Administrator.